Duane Mitchell MD, PhD

 In 2013, Dr. Mitchell joined the University of Florida faculty and leads a comprehensive brain tumor program focused on translational research.
 He has considerable clinical and translational research experience having served as principal investigator on seven first-in-human protocols through FDA-approved clinical trials.
 The goal of these trials is to see improvements in patient outcomes using novel approaches that stimulate immune responses against malignant brain tumor cells in combination with current standard treatments.
 Dr. Mitchell’s research team will expand upon early successes observed in these personalized cancer treatment approaches, and offer unique clinical options at UF for adult and pediatric patients diagnosed with malignant brain tumors.

 Dr. Mitchell currently serves as a chartered member of the NIH study section on Cancer Immunopathology and Immunotherapy, Chair of the NCI Pediatric Brain Tumor Consortium Immunotherapy Committee, member of the NCI Brain Malignancy Steering Committee Immunotherapy Working Group, and as gubernatorial appointee to the Florida Center for Brain Tumor Research Scientific Advisory Council.
-He has more than 40 refereed journal publications, 15 textbook chapters and scientific reviews and is inventor on five United States patents on findings from his oncological research.
-Dr. Mitchell has been invited to serve on several scientific advisory boards and to speak on neuro-oncology in local, national and international venues.
+He also serves as Program Leader for the UF Health Cancer Center, Cancer Therapeutics and Immuno-Oncology (CTI) research program.
+Dr. Mitchell has more than 40 refereed journal publications, 15 textbook chapters and scientific reviews, and is inventor on five United States patents on findings from his oncological research.
+He has been invited to serve on several scientific advisory boards and to speak on neuro-oncology in local, national, and international venues.
 His work is supported by the Department of Defense, the National Cancer Institute, the National Institute of Neurologic Diseases and Stroke, and several private funding agencies.